ministryofjustice/prisoner-content-hub/README.md

 The Docker Compose file in this repo should provide a fully working system.

+As the development version is designed to mount your local directory to allow live editing of the code you will need to install the dependencies.
+To do this run the following commands.

+    cd moj-fe && make build-deps && cd ..
+    cd moj-be && make build-deps && cd ..

 The base containers are now published in our Docker Hub organisation here https://hub.docker.com/u/mojdigitalstudio/.
 If you wish to see a working version run

      docker-compose up